mirrexagon/espressobin-nix/README.md

 ### Extra steps after flashing
 Stop autoboot, load the default U-Boot environment with `env default -a`, save it with `env save`, then `reset`.

 The goal is to get the `fdtfile` U-Boot variable to be automatically set correctly.
 I've seen corruption the first time I run those commands where the `m` in `marvell` is missing (see below).
 Running the commands again seems to set it correctly.
+See https://github.com/mirrexagon/espressobin-nix/issues/6

 To see the current value, run `echo $fdtfile`.